Akhil-Selukar/Complete-JavaScript-Notes/14-Function expressions and Arrow functions/README.md

-## 14 Javascript Functions Expression
+## 14 Javascript Functions Expression and Arrow Functions

-Function expression and function declaration are two ways to define a function.
+Function expression, function declaration and Arrow functions are three ways to define a function.

 In function declaration we write `function` keyword foloowed by the function name and function arguments, and then inside the curly brackets we write the steps to execute as a part of the function execution.
 While in function expression we define a constant variable with `const` keyword and assign the function body to that variable and we call the function with the function name.